North Omaha, Nebraska: Health programs

 North Omaha is home to several medical institutions.
 They include Creighton University Medical Center - Bergan Mercy, the University of Nebraska Medical Center, and Immanuel Medical Center.
 Charles Drew Health Center also provides a variety of social services to low-income community members, as do many community development programs, such as the historic Urban League of Nebraska; Heartland Family Services-FAST; New Community Development; and the Benson-Ames Alliance Community Plan, which is community-driven planning process for neighborhood revitalization.

 North Omaha was affected by pollution and harmful emissions from the American Smelting and Refining Company (which later changed its name to official name to its acronym, Asarco).
 The windfall from their downtown Omaha plant led to more than 8000 acres in North Omaha being placed on the Superfund National Priorities List by the Environmental Protection Agency.
 As of 2003, 290 acres were cleaned.

 Today North Omaha is the focus of the Lead-Safe Omaha Coalition.
 As is usual in older homes, there are sources of lead in older paints and other products which have been found to be harmful.
 The Coalition offers lead screenings and workshops on hazards of lead poisoning, safe home evaluations, lead-safe practices workshops, environmental certification training, HEPA vacuum rental, and the Information Resource Center on Lead to residents through North Omaha.

 Economic development

+Past industries have included housing component manufacturers, household products manufacturers, railroad industry companies, food manufacturers, and vehicle makers.
+Companies in these sectors included the Carter White Lead Company, Tip Top Products Company, Tidy House Company, Union Pacific, Missouri Pacific Railroad, Storz Brewery, Uncle Sam Breakfast Cereal, Stroud Company, Douglas Motors Corporation, Overland Tire Rubber Company, and several others.